PoC-Yeh/InsertJobByPriority/README.md

 Implement a simple priority queue.
 Assume an incoming stream of dictionaries containing two keys; command to be executed and priority.
 Priority is an integer value [0, 10], where work items of the same priority are processed in the order they are received.

 # What it does?
-1. Generate a mock task list for test.
-2. Dry run the command of each tasks. (printing out the command)

 # Details
 1. `generateTaskList(itemNum=int, commandTextCount=int, priorityRange=(int, int))`: